malber/scrum-workshop/workshop/furnish-my-house/README.md

 - Can put and remove items into/from the room
 - Can make decisions for items non-clearly stated
 - Can always ask the PO for clarifications

+## The sting
+Now it's time to make it happen.
+Here's how this could work:
+- 5' planning
+-- Focus on a SMART goal built around the user stories you create -- The PO brings forward the top priorities but the team *must* challenge them.
+To make this easier, create traps such as requesting 1 story for the kitchen and all the others for the dining room.
+See if they pick it up.
+- 15' development, split in 3x5' sprints with a quick "daily" scrum of a couple of minutes -- Here the team starts building the rooms
+-- During the dev part, the SM will remove impediments such as software issues, lack of material etc.
+-- Any product unclarities/issues are noted down and brought to the daily scrum -- During the daily scrum the PO joins and if needed helps the team
+- 15' grooming and planning
+-- Usually they can be split, I keep them together as they help the team focus on the planning part -- Grooming: clarify points and answer questions regarding the top items in your backlog -- Planning: pick a meaningful sprint.
+Act as if it's your last one, make it count and provide value to the user.
+-- The value of the sprint must be higher than the sum of its user stories.
+A fragmented sprint is not going to give any value to our customer
+-- Try phrasing goals to enable the two points above.
+Something like "Allow our customer to invite his friends over for a take-away pizza".

+- 15' final retrospective.
+Only once at the end as it is really hard to convey the value of a retrospective in a short amount of time.
+Just like in real Scrum, don't rush kaizen.
+-- This is more for the global exercise.
+Collect improvement ideas / feedback.
+All of the above has been iterated at least twice and will still be iterated over and over as feedback comes in.